-People, Parliament have rejected ‘do more’ mantra: Rabbani
+People, parliament have rejected ‘Do More’ mantra: Rabbani

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Senate former chairman Raza Rabbani Saturday said that the people and Parliament have rejected the United States mantra “Do More’.
+ISLAMABAD: Former Senate chairman Raza Rabbani on Saturday said that the people and parliament have rejected the United States mantra ‘Do More’.

 He said it is unfortunate that the Indian government had to issue a clarification to the Foreign Office interpretation in terms of a dialogue with Pakistan.
-“This eagerness of the new government of entering into a dialogue with India does not auger well for the stated position of Pakistan that it is willing and ready to enter into such negotiations on all issues including Kashmir but cannot limit the agenda to terrorism alone,” he said.
+“This eagerness of the new government of entering into a dialogue with India does not augur well for the stated position of Pakistan that it is willing and ready to enter into such negotiations on all issues, including Kashmir, but cannot limit the agenda to terrorism alone,” he said.

 Raza Rabbani said the controversy generated through the conversation of the secretary of state is also uncalled for.

-ISLAMABAD: Senate former chairman Raza Rabbani Saturday said that the people and Parliament have rejected the United States mantra “Do More’.
+ISLAMABAD: Former Senate chairman Raza Rabbani on Saturday said that the people and parliament have rejected the United States mantra ‘Do More’.

 He said it is unfortunate that the Indian government had to issue a clarification to the Foreign Office interpretation in terms of a dialogue with Pakistan.
-“This eagerness of the new government of entering into a dialogue with India does not auger well for the stated position of Pakistan that it is willing and ready to enter into such negotiations on all issues including Kashmir but cannot limit the agenda to terrorism alone,” he said.
+“This eagerness of the new government of entering into a dialogue with India does not augur well for the stated position of Pakistan that it is willing and ready to enter into such negotiations on all issues, including Kashmir, but cannot limit the agenda to terrorism alone,” he said.

 Raza Rabbani said the controversy generated through the conversation of the secretary of state is also uncalled for.